openfaas/faas-netes/README.md

 Note: When set to `Never`, **only** local (or pulled) images will work.
 When set to `IfNotPresent`, function deployments may not be updated when using static image tags.

 ## Kubernetes Versions

-OpenFaaS strives to support as many Kubernetes versions as possible.
-Due to recent changes in the Secrets API, **Kubernetes 1.9** or higher is required with **faas-netes 0.7.1** or higher.
+faas-netes maintainers strive to support as many Kubernetes versions as possible and it is currently compatible with Kubernetes 1.11 and higher.
+Instructions for OpenShift are also available in the documentation.

-## Contributing to faas-netes
+## Contributing

 You can quickly create a standard development environment using